nyankhanlun/react_projects/README.md

 # react_projects-
-This is practice Project to be ready for hands-on projects.
+This is practice Project to be ready for hands-on projects

+# Project Pratical - Building a Quiz app
+- from scratch to deepen understanding of React's useEffect hook and side effects.
+- practical application of effect dependencies and cleanup functions.